midu16/kube/README.md

 - Opening an ```Issue``` ticket.
 Where do you try to be comprehensive in the feature that is not working for you.

-- By buying me a coffee
+- Buy me a coffee:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/paypalme/midu161992?locale.x=en_US)